 - IMPI.

 - IMEI.

+- PEIIMEI.

 In addition to the target identifiers listed above, the LIPF present in the ADMF provisions the intercept information associated with the following target identities to the IRI-POI and CC-POI present in the HTTP Content Server and the IRI-POI and CC-POI present in the Localisation Function: